arcus/education_fellows/SQL.md

 ![](img/join-types.jpg)

-That said, check out the next few sections of this documentation for a detailed explanation of the `inner`, `left`, and `outer` **join types**.
+That said, check out the next few sections of this documentation for a detailed explanation of the `inner` and `left`**join types**.

+> **TLDR on ignoring the `right` and `full` joins**:
+>
+> The `full` join type is a bit covluted and only useful in a very narrow set of situations, so I wont be going into any more detail on it in this text.
+>
-> **Note**: I don't recommend using the `right` join type in any situation so you will notice it has been omitted from the rest of this documentation.
+> Additinally, I don't recommend using the `right` join type in any situation so you will notice it has also been omitted from the rest of this documentation.
 >
 > The reason for this is that anything you want to do with a right join can be done by re-ordering your query and using a `left` join.
 This means that the `right` join is at best a bit redundant, and at most is sort of confusing for anyone reading your queries.